Lessons from EDM: Maclain’s story

 Before EDM, I didn't really think about accommodation and trying to open up the experience to as many people possible.
 Obviously turning up the sound would hurt people’s hearing, and the point wasn’t to destroy other people’s hearing in the pursuit of making me or someone else happy!
 With EDM, even before becoming a DJ myself, I started working with others to put on more accessible shows for the hearing loss community.
 We experimented with technology to create smells, visual walls, lights and vibrations.
 The goal was to help people who couldn’t hear the music somehow connect with it and get a sense of what the artist was trying to do.

 At first, I was only going to do one show and then go back to my normal life.
-But I was told that nobody else was doing these kinds of things – and it kind of spiraled out of control, though in a good way.
+But I was told that nobody else was doing these kinds of things – and it kind of spiralled out of control, though in a good way.
 Through my company, I’ve partnered with a lot of festivals and venues, like the Megaplex Theatres here in Utah, and not only to support the hard of hearing and deaf communities.

 Breaking it down